IrinaAdeniyi/WildFind/README.md

 8. The background picture was not fitting inside of the screen and scrolling was needed.
 This, in my opinion, was not suitable for a game, therefore, I looked up solutions and I tried a couple options such as background-size: contain [stackoverflow](https://stackoverflow.com/questions/33578169/css-make-image-fit-screen-so-no-scroll-bars-appear), but this didn't work.
 Finally, I discovered the calc() function in CSS ([W3Schools](https://www.w3schools.com/cssref/func_calc.php)), which worked.
 Initially, this seemed to not do anything, however, after researching I discovered that the *-* needs space before and after ([stackoverflow](https://stackoverflow.com/questions/30678942/does-calc-work-for-background-size-of-image-in-css)).

+9. I initially wrote a function updateCounter() to update the counter and I was calling this function inside the click event listener.
+I also put an alert (to show a congratulations message once all the hidden objects are found) inside this function.
+However, this was creating an unwanted behaviour: the congratulation message was showing before the final hidden object pop-up was showing and before the word was crossed.
+To resolve this, I've updated the function to just return the count and I changed the click event handler to save the count via the function updateCounter().
+Finally, I moved the alert message inside the function for the closing of the pop-up with the hidden object info - button and background.

 ## Remaining bugs